akash-d122/PushNotification/README.md

    - Notifications still appear via foreground service
    - Tapping launches the app with deep linking

+## 🎥 Demo Video

+**Note**: The demonstration video for this project was lost and is not currently available.
+Please evaluate this project based on the GitHub repository code, documentation, and technical implementation provided.
+The application is fully functional and all features can be verified through the codebase and by following the setup instructions above.

+If a demonstration video is specifically required for evaluation purposes, I can record a new one upon request.

 ## 🧪 Testing with Firebase Console

 ### Message Notification